davidestaub/3D_learned_Object_reassembly/README.md

 You should see first a visualization of a scrambled cube and then a reassembled one.

 ## Project structure
-- evaluation – TODO
+- evaluation – contains a keypoint visualizer as well as
-- full_pipeline – TODO
+- full_pipeline – reassemble an object from its shards, including all necessary intermediate steps
-- keypoints_and_descriptors – TODO
+- keypoints_and_descriptors – calculations of keypoints and features
-- neural_network – TODO
+- neural_network – build and train a neural network and use it for predictions
-- object_fracturing – TODO
+- object_fracturing – fracture objects with blender and preprocess the objects for the neural network
 - object_reassembly – TODO